ochafik/boilerplate.dart/README.md

 Boilerplate can get the list of fields to different ways:
 - Using mirrors; This means you need to preserve metadata of your class with `@MirrorsUsed` annotations.
 - Using an explicit fields map getter: you don't need to preserve mirror metadata, but some boilerplate is needed (although smaller than the methods it helps implement).
+Please extend `ExplicitBoilerplate` instead of `Boilerplate` to avoid mirrors completely.

 ## Example with mirrors

     @MirrorsUsed(targets: const[Foo, Bar], override: "*")
     import 'dart:mirrors';
-    import 'boilerplate.dart';
+    import 'package:boilerplate/boilerplate.dart';

     class Bar extends Boilerplate {
       final int i;